pzelnip/www.codependentcodr.com/content/vscode_split_terminals.md

 As a starting point, to give a basic idea of what tasks are, they're effectively little shortcuts to terminal commands that you can trigger from within VS Code.
-They're commonly used for things like triggering build tasks, or starting up a local dev server, etc.  The thing that makes them nice is that they can be triggered from the command pallette much like normal VS Code commands.
+They're commonly used for things like triggering build tasks, or starting up a local dev server, etc.  The thing that makes them nice is that they can be triggered from the command pallette much like built-in VS Code commands.
 For example, when working on this blog, I'll use a task to fire up a local dev server to test out content before committing/pushing it.
 It looks something like this: